What does a bookkeeper do?

-These issues can be further mitigated through the use of our prepaid Mastercard.
+These issues can be further mitigated through the use of our prepaid company card.
 Finance staff on a whole can simply top up card balances in real time using our dashboard, with the relevant transactional information recorded for subsequent analysis and reporting.

 A bookkeeper can also help to make sense of complicated and confusing data.
 Most businesses without a bookkeeper only get to see limited snapshots of their expenses, but having one who can present data accurately and in context will make it easier for you to see the bigger picture.
 It also means you can analyse data by month or department, making it easier to spot any discrepancies.